 Currently, one in two Australians will be diagnosed with cancer in their lifetime.
-In WA alone, there are almost 12,000 new cases of cancer diagnosed each year.
+In WA alone, there are more than 13,000 new cases of cancer diagnosed each year.

 We’re determined to change that, which is why we are working, every day, to get closer to a cancer free future.

 Achieve a cancer free future for our community.

 We work with our community to reduce the incidence and the impact of cancer.

 Evidence: We always seek the most solid foundation of evidence available in every practice we embrace.